• Skip to main content

 • If applicable, the names or roles of the staff involved (if you know them).

-• What would you like to see happen as a result of sharing your feedback.
+• What would you like to happen as a result of sharing your feedback.

-If you are dissatisfied with our response you may wish to contact the Health and Disability Services Complaints Office (HaDSCO) (external site), an independent agency which investigates complaints about health services.
+If you are dissatisfied with a complaint response you may wish to contact the Health and Disability Services Complaints Office (HaDSCO) (external site), an independent agency which provides an impartial resolution service for complaints relating to health, disability and mental health services in WA.

-You can share your experience publicly or anonymously via Care Opinion (external site).
-Care Opinion is a social media platform where you can provide feedback about your experience, or the experience of someone you know, with one of our hospitals or our health service.
+You can share your experience publicly and anonymously via Care Opinion (external site).
+Care Opinion is a social media platform where you can provide feedback about your experience, or the experience of someone you know, with a hospital or health service.

-Fiona Stanley Fremantle Hospitals Group uses the statewide MySay Healthcare Survey to measure our patient’s experience of the care and treatment they received during their time as a public patient in hospital.
+Fiona Stanley Fremantle Hospitals Group uses the statewide MySay healthcare survey to measure our patient’s experience of the care and treatment they receive.

 How to provide feedback in another language